Scientific Study of Literature

 Scientific Study of Literature is a biannual peer-reviewed academic journal published by John Benjamins Publishing Company since 2011.
 It covers research in literary study.
 The editor-in-chief is Moniek Kuijpers (2025-present).
 David Ian Hanauer (Indiana University of Pennsylvania), previously served in this role from 2014 to 2024.
-The founding editor and editor-in-chief from 2011 to 2013 was Willie van Peer (Ludwig Maximilian University of Munich).
+The founding editor and editor-in-chief from 2011 to 2013 was Willie van Peer (LMU Munich).
 It is the official journal of the International Society for the Empirical Study of Literature, with membership including a subscription.
 The concept of the journal is discussed, because of its programmatic title, which suggests to bridge the common antagonism between sciences and literary study.

 Abstracting and indexing

 The journal is abstracted and indexed in International Bibliography of Periodical Literature, European Reference Index for the Humanities ERIH PLUS, Linguistics and Language Behaviour Abstracts, and MLA Bibliography.